hollingsworthd/jBrowserDriver/README.md

 It runs headless by default, but for debugging you can force GUI to be shown with JVM argument: `-Dbrowsergui=true`

+Currently there's no way to bypass untrusted certificates (a config option will be added), but you can specify trusted PEMs and their source.
+Recommended is the Mozilla CA list, which can be added with JVM argument: `-Dpemfile='https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`

 - - -

 Copyright (C) 2014-2015 [Machine Publishers, LLC](https://machinepublishers.com)